Solomon Islands

 Aided by island-hopping speedboats, we will be birding across five different islands in this beautiful province.
 First on Tetepare, the paradoxically-named Dark-eyed White-eye and threatened Solomons Nightjar will be our primary goals, alongside our first Western Isles endemics like the gorgeous White-capped Monarch and Crimson-rumped Myzomela, with plenty of albina White-winged Fantail.
 This is the best site for Melanesian Megapode and Beach Kingfisher, plus we may also see Little Kingfisher, Island Imperial Pigeon, Moustached Treeswift, and potentially Dugong.

 Crossing to Kolombangara, we have our first chance for Heinroth’s Shearwater.
 This poorly-known species is thought to breed inside the crater rim, and we can usually expect to see at least one over the subsequent days while moving between islands in this area.
 On the island itself, we will search out the flightless endemic Roviana Rail, along with Western Isles endemics like New Georgia Dwarf Kingfisher and Solomons White-eye.
-This is also the best place to see a particularly stunning Solomons endemic, the Duchess Lorikeet, as well as North Melanesian Cuckooshrike.
-Those who are able to hike up to the summit of the volcano will hopefully be rewarded with the enigmatic Kolombangara Leaf Warbler, plus Kolombangara Monarch, Kolombangara White-eye, Solomons Island-Thrush, pallescens Island Leaf Warbler, centralis Oriole Whistler, plus a chance for both Meek’s Lorikeet and Pale Mountain Pigeon.
+This is also the best place to see North Melanesian Cuckooshrike.
+Those who are able to hike up to the summit of the volcano will hopefully be rewarded with the enigmatic Kolombangara Leaf Warbler, plus Kolombangara Monarch, Kolombangara White-eye, Solomons Island-Thrush, pallescens Island Leaf Warbler, centralis Oriole Whistler, plus a good chance for both Meek’s Lorikeet and Pale Mountain Pigeon.

 Finally, we will be based on Gizo, where the Endangered endemic Gizo White-eye will entertain us for one morning.
-An island-hopping day trip to the north featuring two separate landings will see us targeting Ranongga White-eye and Vella Lavella White-eye, plus hopefully the newly-split Vella Lavella Monarch, and two very distinctive subspecies: the dot-breasted lavellae White-winged Fantail, and the beautiful melanonota Oriole Whistler.
-The latter seems to prefer the central parts of these islands which are difficult to reach, but we will aim to try.
+Island-hopping day trips to the north feature two separate landings will see us targeting the newly-split Vella Lavella Monarch, along with Ranongga White-eye and Vella Lavella White-eye.
+Two very distinctive subspecies are also likely to be seen: the dot-breasted lavellae White-winged Fantail, and the beautiful melanonota Oriole Whistler.

 MAKIRA

 There is a lot of hiking on “Sky Island”, as the locals call it, so named for the perpetual clouds.
 However, after we hike in from the coast (aided by a small canoe to make thirteen river crossings!), we will arrive at the welcoming Na’ara Village and be immersed in some exceptional birdlife.
 This is the best island on which to see three rare Columbiformes: the bizarre Crested Cuckoo-Dove, the scarce Yellow-legged Pigeon, and the elegant Chestnut-bellied Imperial Pigeon.
-There are another fifteen extant endemics: White-headed Fruit-Dove, Makira Dwarf Kingfisher, Makira Boobook, Sooty Myzomela, Makira Honeyeater, Makira Cicadabird, Makira Starling, Makira Fantail, Makira Flycatcher, Makira Thrush, Makira Leaf Warbler, White-collared Monarch, Shade Bush Warbler, Mottled Flowerpecker, and Grey-throated White-eye.
-The endemic longirostris Spangled Drongo looks like it probably should have been split on sight, and if we have extra time we might be able to spend a morning on the offshore island of Ugi for the all-dark ugiensis Chestnut-bellied Monarch and dark-throated ugiensis Rufous Fantail.
+We should also see plenty of Pied Goshawk and a particularly stunning Solomons endemic, the Duchess Lorikeet, more common here than any of the other islands.
+There are another fifteen extant endemics: White-headed Fruit-Dove, Makira Dwarf Kingfisher, Makira Owl, Sooty Myzomela, Makira Honeyeater, Makira Cicadabird, Makira Starling, Makira Fantail, Makira Flycatcher, Makira Thrush, Makira Leaf Warbler, White-collared Monarch, Shade Bush Warbler, Mottled Flowerpecker, and Grey-throated White-eye.
+The endemic longirostris Spangled Drongo looks like it probably should have been split on sight, while christophori Oriole Whistler is another good candidate for becoming a future endemic.
+If we have extra time we aim to spend a morning on the offshore island of Ugi for the all-dark ugiensis Chestnut-bellied Monarch, the shy squamulatus White-collared Monarch, and dark-throated ugiensis Rufous Fantail.

 NENDO

 A far-flung outpost of the Solomons, this is the largest island in the Santa Cruz province and holds the Endangered and striking Santa Cruz Shrikebill.
-There are four other specialties, these being Nendo Whistler, Temotu Rufous Fantail, Sanford’s White-eye, Santa Cruz White-eye, and Rusty-winged Starling.
-There is also an endemic orange-breasted form of Pacific Kingfisher.
+There are four other specialties, these being Nendo Whistler, Temotu Rufous Fantail, Sanford’s White-eye, and Santa Cruz White-eye.
+There is also an endemic orange-breasted form of Pacific Kingfisher, while Rusty-winged Starling is much easier to see here than in Vanuatu.
 On a satisfactorily calm day during our stay, we will make the crossing to Tinakula, a small volcano to the north of Nendo.
-Being entirely rat- and cat-free, endangered Santa Cruz Ground Doves persist here in good numbers, despite being extinct elsewhere in the Solomons and extremely rare in the Vanuatu highlands (the species may soon be uplisted to Critically Endangered).
+Being entirely rat- and cat-free, the Endangered near-endemic Santa Cruz Ground Dove persist here in good numbers, despite being extinct elsewhere in the Solomons and rare in the Vanuatu highlands (the species may soon be uplisted to Critically Endangered).
 Similarly, Palm Lorikeets are prolific, and we should see these threatened parrots feeding in coconut palms.
 Other birds on Tinakula include the endemic, distinct subspecies of Polynesian Starling (separated from the nearest birds in Fiji by over 1000 kilometres of open water), wintering Pacific Long-tailed Cuckoo, and the Melanesian endemic Red-bellied Fruit Dove.
 Tropical Shearwaters are thought to breed on the island and may be seen when crossing from Nendo.